 Many women find they can live with their breast pain once they feel reassured that it's not caused by breast cancer.

 The pain can usually be dealt with by over-the-counter painkillers and gels, such as paracetamol or ibuprofen.
 Speak to your pharmacist for advice.

-If you have breast pain that is affecting your quality of life and painkillers have not helped, your GP may request that you make a record of your daily pain for a period of time and refer you to a breast specialist for further treatment.
+If your breast pain is affecting your quality of life, your GP may request that you keep a record of your daily pain and may refer you to a breast specialist for further treatment.

 Read more about treating cyclical breast pain.

 Page last reviewed: 11/11/2014